The $\theta$-vacuum from functional renormalisation: Breakdown of level crossing capture

 and $p_\theta^2 + R_k(p_\theta)$ is given by

-The last line in \labelcref{eq:LitimComplexKinetic} does not contribute to the flow of the effective potential as it lies outside the range of the momentum integral with $p^2 \leq k^2+\tilde\theta^2$ following from \labelcref{LitimRegDerComplex}.
+The last term of the second line in \labelcref{eq:LitimComplexKinetic} does not contribute to the flow of the effective potential as it lies outside the range of the momentum integral with $p^2 \leq k^2+\tilde\theta^2$ following from \labelcref{LitimRegDerComplex}.
 The flow equation is given by